Rotterdam plus: Critics and media-campaign against "Rotterdam+"

 Andriy Gerus has become a key figure in the anti-formula media campaign.
 Media support was provided by Ihor Kolomoisky's 1 + 1 Media TV channel, as well as by Viktor Pinchuk's ICTV and STB.

 In March 2018, a public organization controlled by Gerus, the Association of Energy and Utilities Consumers, launched the Rotterdam Plus online meter to calculate the amount of overpayments by consumers for electricity expected by it.
 Despite the cancellation of the "Rotterdam +" formula from 1 July 2019, the counter continues to count losses to the present.
 As of early August 2020, he calculated losses at over ₴67 billion.

-The object of criticism and media attacks was the DTEK holding, the largest coal producer and operator the majority of thermal power plants[7].
+The object of criticism and media attacks was the DTEK holding, the largest coal producer and operator the majority of thermal power plants.
 TV channels controlled by Kolomoisky and Pinchuk accused DTEK of receiving super-profits.
 Since the owner of 100% of DTEK shares is entrepreneur Rinat Akhmetov, criticism was also directed at him.

-Criminal investigation

-A year after the adoption of the formula, the National Anti-Corruption Bureau, under pressure from a media campaign, opened criminal proceedings against members of the National Commission for Regulation of Energy and Utilities, who adopted the methodology.

-During the investigation, NACB conducted several searches, including with the equipment seizure from NEURC.

-In the course of 3.5 years, 10 Ukrainian and 4 international examinations were carried out, which, according to the lawyers, did not reveal any harm or loss from the formula.

-Termination of investigation

-The investigation lasted 3.5 years and was closed on 27 August 2020, due to the lack of evidence of the suspects' guilt and crimes in their actions.

-On 24 September, the legality of closing a case was confirmed by the Supreme Anti-Corruption Court.
-Ad on 29 September - by the Office of the General Prosecutor.